JOIN PROBUS TODAY!

 More effective use of the facilities provided at the Lakeside Restaurant (where the club meets) which were stressed by the numbers to be accommodated, and the dissatisfaction with the commercial biscuits provided for morning tea at general meetings took up some time.
 Of course, cost remained a much discussed issue in the decision-making on these issues.

-An additional hospitality officer position was created this year to ensure there was someone to welcome guests, and identify members requiring assistance or some type or moral support.
+An additional hospitality officer position was created this year to ensure there was someone to welcome guests, and identify members requiring assistance of some type or moral support.
 Christmas was celebrated at the Jindalee Hotel with a barbershop quartet providing entertainment.

 ... to be continued